Vayeira: Genesis chapter 22

-Rabbi Levi explained the words "after these words" in Genesis 22:1 to mean after Ishmael's words to Isaac.
+Rabbi Levi, however, explained the words "after these words" in Genesis 22:1 to mean after Ishmael's words to Isaac.
 Ishmael told Isaac that Ishmael was more virtuous than Isaac in good deeds, for Isaac was circumcised at eight days (and so could not prevent it), but Ishmael was circumcised at 13 years.
 Isaac questioned whether Ishmael would incense Isaac on account of one limb.
 Isaac vowed that if God were to ask Isaac to sacrifice himself before God, Isaac would obey.
 Immediately thereafter (in the words of Genesis 22:1) "God did prove Abraham."